The most frequently asked questions about voting at an election.

 To find out more about each person you will need to visit their own/political party website or social media pages for more information as well as looking out for any campaign materials they publish.

-The UK government announced that from Monday 8 March individuals would be able to campaign outdoors which will include one-to-one campaigning such as leafleting or door to door canvassing so you may have someone visiting your home to discuss the election in your local area.
+Individuals can campaign outdoors which will include one-to-one campaigning such as leafleting or door to door canvassing so you may have someone visiting your home to discuss the election in your local area.

 What provision is made for disabled people?